Road Salt and Sand-Salt Storage Area Program

-The Department of Environmental Protection's Sand and Salt Pile Program is responsible for mitigating the effects on ground and drinking water from piles of uncovered salt and mixed sand/salt.
+The Department of Environmental Protection's Road Salt and Sand-Salt Storage Area Program is responsible for mitigating the effects on ground and drinking water from piles of uncovered salt and mixed sand-salt.

-The program includes the creation of project priority lists; assistance with the siting of new sand/salt piles and buildings; an on-going registration program for sand/salt piles; implementation of siting and operational rules, and investigation of complaints involving chloride contamination of drinking water wells, as time and resources allow.
+The program includes assistance with the siting of new salt storage areas; an on-going registration program for sand-salt piles; implementation of siting and operational rules, and investigation of complaints involving chloride contamination of drinking water wells, as time and resources allow.

-The Sand and Salt Pile Program is a cooperative effort of the The Maine Dept. of Transportation (DOT) and Maine Dept. of Environmental Protection (DEP).
+The Road Salt and Sand-Salt Storage Area Program is a cooperative effort of the the Maine Department of Transportation (DOT) and Maine Deptartment of Environmental Protection (DEP).

-- Environmental and siting issues, including new sand/salt pile registration, should be directed to Erich Kluck (207) 592-2068 at DEP.
+- Environmental and siting issues, including new sand/salt pile registration, should be directed to Enid Mitnik 207-592-2068 at DEP.

 - Complaints involving chloride contamination of drinking water wells are investigated as time and resources allow.